 The leading industry is tourism, and the city population doubles in the summer.

-If you are looking to escape stressful life, you might enjoy the slower life pace.
+If you want to escape a stressful life, you might enjoy the slower pace.
 The weather is mild all year round, without any extremes.
 The general quality of life is good.

 The cons of living in La Serena are probably a lower level of English knowledge within the population, so you do need to speak at least some Spanish.